breandan/kotlingrad/README.md

     other is Const && other.number == 0.0 -> other
     other is Const && other.number == 1.0 -> this
     this is Const && other is Sum -> Sum(Const(number) * other.e1, Const(number) * other.e2)
-    // Further simplification is possible using laws of distributivity this is NotANumber || other is NotANumber -> Double.NaN else -> Prod(this, other)
+    // Further simplification is possible using rules of replacement this is NotANumber || other is NotANumber -> Double.NaN else -> Prod(this, other)
 }

 val result = Const(2.0) * Sum(Var(2.0), Const(3.0)) // Sum(Prod(Const(2.0), Var(2.0)), Const(6.0))
 ```

+This allows us to put all related control flow on a single abstract class which is inherited by subclasses, simplifying readability, debugging and refactoring.

 ## Features